bropump/Manifesto/README.md

 # The bropump emoji

 There is a commonly used emoji identifier for Neiro bropump, the fist and the pump.
-Together these mean, "people united" 👊 , "higher together" ⛽️, 👊⛽️, a indentifier for community and decentralised finance.
+Together these mean, "people united" 👊 , "higher together" ⛽️, 👊⛽️, an indentifier for community and decentralised finance.

 # Neiro tokens